mrbooshehri/my_devops-journey/docker/README.md

 containers by their MAC address.
-Using the macvlan network sometimes is the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than	routed through the docker host's netwrok stack.
+Using the macvlan network sometimes is the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than	routed through the docker host's network stack.

 ### Docker Network inspect